 people who obviously try to make the right choices still get sick?
 We

 just don't know yet.
-Genetics, environmental toxins that we don't know
+Genetics, environmental toxins that we do not know

 about, side effects of drugs and many others.
 None of us choose to be